Dependencies Extension

 The code instrumentation process handled with the instrumentCode

 task, requires extra dependencies to work and properly adjust the Java bytecode.
-There's the instrumentationTools()
+There used to be an instrumentationTools()

 Adds a Java Compiler dependency for code instrumentation.
 The version is determined by the IntelliJ Platform build number.
 If the exact version is unavailable, the closest one is used, found by scanning all releases.